clerickx/TheStage4Library/README.md

 ### Download stage4
-Hello so i do recommend using this piece of [software](https://github.com/tonikelope/megabasterd) and just give it an direct link and the path simple
+Hello so i do recommend using this piece of [software](https://github.com/tonikelope/megabasterd) and just give it a direct link and the path simple

-Step 1. install mega basterd extract it and run it with sudo ./Megabasterd.run as it must be as root than click on new download and than put in the link of the releases than select the path which is /mnt/gentoo and than lets dance aka downloading it after it is done you can exit.
+Step 1. install mega basterd extract it and run it with sudo ./Megabasterd.run as it must be done as root then click on new download and then put in the link of the release you want then select the path which is /mnt/gentoo and than lets dance aka download it after it is done you can exit.

 ### Unpack stage4
 ```